alexkomaralex/axamit-file-search-bundle/README.md

-AxamitFileSearchBundle
+AlexkomaralexFileSearchBundle
 =============

-The AxamitFileSearchBundle allows serch files by content in Symfony2.
+The AlexkomaralexFileSearchBundle allows serch files by content in Symfony2.
 It provides a flexible interface to handle different search adapters.

 Features include: